spiffyjr/formstack/README.md

  * `PUT /:id` - Update a user
  * `DELETE /:id` - Delete a user

-For `POST` and `PUT` methods you should use JSON similar to the following:
+For `POST` and `PUT` methods you should use JSON similar to below.
+Note: Password is optional for the `UPDATE` endpoint.

 ```json
 {